Private Sector Sets To Start LNG Import Before Peak Winter - UrduPoint

 "We will import our own LNG, inject in the pipelines of the gas companies, supply to CNG stations and other industries and collect bills from our consumers by paying rent to SSGC and SNGP against utilization of their transmission network."
 The UGDC CEO said it would be a win-win situation for all stakeholders as the private sector would get business and consumers smooth supply of gas throughout the year without any financial involvement of the government.

-Paracha said the UGDC had signed agreements with 670 CNG stations and some other industrial units for supply of the gas and "We are just looking for implementation on the Legal Framework to start the LNG import." \395
+Paracha said the UGDC had signed agreements with 670 CNG stations and some other industrial units for supply of the gas and "We are just looking for implementation on the Legal Framework to start the LNG import."
+Meanwhile, the APCNGA welcomed the Economic Coordination Committee's (ECC) decision with regard to allowing the OGRA to issue licences for setting up new CNG stations after a break of 12 years.

+The ECC has permitted the Oil and Gas Regulatory Authority (OGRA) to issue new CNG Licenses to Regasified Liquefied Natural Gas (RLNG)-based filling stations.

+"We are thankful to the government.
+It is an extremely positive step, which reflected the government's prudent policy and future vision for revival of the CNG sector," Paracha said .